kolenaIO/kolena/docs/dataset/quickstart.md

 ### Define Metrics

-To configure Evaluation Criteria, from the Quality Standards tab, click `Define Metrics` and select `result.mse > mean`.
+To configure Metrics, from the Quality Standards tab, click `Define Metrics` and select `result.mse > mean`.
 Rename the metric to `Average MSE`, and select `Lower is better` as the highlight.
 Repeat these steps for `result.nmse > mean`.